$\texttt{HEPfit}$: a Code for the Combination of Indirect and Direct Constraints on High Energy Physics Models: Models defined in

 By default, the theoretical predictions for the experimental observables including the NP contributions coming from the effective Lagrangian are computed consistently with the assumption of only dimension-six effects.
 In other words, for a given observable, $O$, only effects of order $1/\Lambda^2$ are considered, and all NP contributions are linear in the NP parameters:

 Note that these linear contributions always come from the interference with the SM amplitudes.
-The default behaviour described above can be altered by using some of the model flags.
-The flag {\tt QuadraticTerms} will allow to test the quadratic effects of the dimension-six interactions, to be implemented in future releases of the code.
+While this default behaviour is, in general, the consistent way to compute corrections in the effective Lagrangian expansion, there is no restriction in the code that forbids going beyond this level of approximation.
+In fact, further releases of the code are planned to also include the quadratic effects from the dimension-six interactions.
+The flag {\tt QuadraticTerms} will allow to test such effects.